 - Cacao or Kakaw /ka-kau/ Noun.
 Bisaya, Ilokano, Tagalog, others.
 Kakaw or cacao is a fruit that grows on the kakaw tree.
 Inside each fruit are small seeds or kakaw beans which are the main ingredient for chocolate.

 - Caldereta or Kaldereta /kal-de-re-ta/ Noun.
 Bisaya, Ilokano, Tagalog, others.
+A rich stew typically made with beef or goat meat, tomatoes, bell peppers, and liver spread.

 - Champorado /tsam-po-ra-do/ Noun.
 Bisaya, Ilokano, Tagalog, others.
 Champorado is made with sticky rice, ground raw kakaw molds or tablea, and hot water.
 Add sugar and milk to your liking and that’s it!